Coko: Reuniting with SWV

 Gamble reunited with SWV and performed during their first live performance in eight years in Los Angeles for urban radio station KKBT 100.3 "The Beat"'s Summerjam concert on August 20, 2005.
 They also appeared on the 2006 New Jack Reunion Tour.
 SWV was featured in the XXL where they discussed single releases from their debut album It's About Time.
 In the interview, Gamble mentioned that the group would no longer perform sexually-explicit songs such as "Downtown" and "Can We" anymore out of a new respect for her beliefs as a Christian.
 The group's final performance took place in Toronto in late June 2007.
 On April 4, 2008, Coko returned with SWV to perform some of their hits for the local DJ Kid Kutts' birthday.
 As SWV was in the midst of new shows for early 2011, Gamble posed for a shoot in Jackson, Mississippi with photographer Will Sterling.
 The photos were in fashionable gowns, set against the natural beauty of the Mississippi Delta.

 Personal life

 Coko has a son, Jazz, with Digable Planets member Ishmael Butler.
 Jazz is better known by his professional name, Lil Tracy.

 Gamble married gospel producer and drummer for Israel and New Breed, Mike "Big Mike" Clemons on October 19, 2003.
 They have a son, Jalen Clemons, who is also known as a singer under the stage name Jayye Michael.
 The couple divorced in 2018 after 15 years of marriage.

 Gamble currently resides in Virginia Beach, Virginia.
+She is an honorary member of Zeta Phi Beta, inducted during the organization's International Grand Boule in Nashville, Tennessee on July 11, 2026.